 This organization does a world of good in Baltimore, but didn't have a website until Simone volunteered to design one for them.
 It is HTML 5 and responsive.
 She created its structure, edited much of the content, created banners in Photoshop and helps to maintains it.
 Click here to view it.

-Thanks for your interest in our film.
-We are deeply gratified to see that people are still finding it of use after 9 years.
-Therefore we have decided it is time for an update to incorporate some of the many changes that have happened since its initial release.
-Click here to be notified of the new release We are pleased to offer an Educator's Guide.
-Click here to receive a free copy Click on the paypal button below to purchase an Institutionally licensed copy (US market only) Click here to purchase an institution/library licensed copy for other countries Screenings of American Feud have always been lively and engaging events.
+Is there really a “Red America” and a “Blue America”?
+American Feud invites the audiences to reconsider the history of two words and imagine a new future beyond Liberalism and Conservatism.
+Originally released in 2008, the new updated version features commentary by Norman Ornstein, Co-Author of It's Even Worse Than It Looks: How the American Constitutional System Collided With the New Politics of Extremism.
+Individuals can rent it on Amazon.
+Libraries and schools, please click here to purchase a licensed DVD version.
+DVD EXTRAS: Remedies for Dysfunction, Tribalism Exhibit B, Thomas Frank on Kansas We are pleased to offer a free Educator's Guide upon request.
+Screenings of American Feud have always been lively and engaging events.
 We would be delighted to work with your organization to arrange one.
-Click here to schedule a presentation or skype chat with the filmmakers . . .
+Schedule a presentation or skype chat with the filmmakers. . . .
 American Feud offers an insightful and refreshingly unbiased review of how we got to where we are in the political divide.
 Using a chronological theme ranging from the formation of our country up to the results of the 2006 general election, the film traces the development and evolution of the divergent political philosophies of conservatism and liberalism.
 The producers have utilized a variety of clear interviews with historians and other observers of our unique system (Noam Chomsky, G. Gordon Liddy, Donna Brazile, and many others), crisp graphics, a remarkable collection of archival photos and live-action footage, and a smooth narration to present this impressive program.
 Viewers effortlessly follow the sequence of both international and domestic events which affected the electorate.
-Commentary includes the philosophies from all aspects of the political spectrum and does so in [...]
+Commentary includes the philosophies from [...]

 This was Simone's first documentary.
 She researched, produced and edited it.
 She also created the Wordpress website.
 It is the story of her old friend Dr. Cheng Se Tseo, who was born in rural Southern China around 1904.
 In his early years he defeated an opium addiction, served in Chang Kai Shek’s Nationalist Army, earned a PhD in the United States and was a sailor in the American Navy during World War II.
 He returned to China in the chaos of the post war years but had to flee the country again as the Communists came to power.
 He spent the last decades of his life creating beautiful pottery.
 Told in his own words, this documentary presents a man who has experienced much of the 20th century’s history.
 This film: Aired several times on WPSX (a PBS affiliate that reaches over 500,000 households in PA and New York State) Aired on WBYE (an independent, member-supported Philadelphia based public TV station)